xingyuyao-DM-GY-6063/HW10/README.md

 # HW10
 ## HW10A
 The Chinese name of the music I chose is *数星星*, and the English definition is *counting stars*.
-So I want to achieve a similar effect of the starry sky in the job HW10A.
+So I want to achieve a similar effect of the starry sky in HW10A.

 - **The particle colour is associated with the volume**:
 The higher the volume, the brighter the particles are, and the colour transitions from white to yellow.